Shipping - UK delivery Free P&P over £75 Orders placed between Christmas & New Year will be despatched from 6 Jan

 Twiz: an adorable wild weasel

 When I first met Twiz she was two weeks old.
 She squirmed around in the palm of my hand with her head wobbling from side to side, squeaking in distress.
-She weighed just 10.6 grams, was roughly the size of a child’s finger and was blind, deaf and totally helpless.
+Weighing just 10.6 grams and roughly the size of a child’s finger, she was blind, deaf and totally helpless.
 A fine coat of blond fur barely covered her pink body.

 Feeding a kit as young as Twiz requires considerable skill.
 Just a drop of milk on the lungs could drown her or leave her at risk of pneumonia.